dormouse/Flask_Docs_ZhCn/flask_source_code/Flask/docs/config.rst

     app.config.from_object('yourapplication.default_settings')
     app.config.from_envvar('YOURAPPLICATION_SETTINGS')

-Then you just have to add a separate `config.py` file and export ``YOURAPPLICATION_SETTINGS=/path/to/config.py`` and you are done.
+Then you just have to add a separate :file:`config.py` file and export ``YOURAPPLICATION_SETTINGS=/path/to/config.py`` and you are done.
 However there are alternative ways as well.
 For example you could use imports or subclassing.

-What is very popular in the Django world is to make the import explicit in the config file by adding an ``from yourapplication.default_settings import *`` to the top of the file and then overriding the changes by hand.
+What is very popular in the Django world is to make the import explicit in the config file by adding ``from yourapplication.default_settings import *`` to the top of the file and then overriding the changes by hand.
 You could also inspect an environment variable like ``YOURAPPLICATION_MODE`` and set that to `production`, `development` etc